-1.3 Chapter 8: Noise and Vibration
+Policy Context for Chapter 10: Noise and Vibration

-- 1.3.1 Key principles of SPP on noise and vibration are: - avoiding over-development, protecting the amenity of new and existing development and considering the implications of development for water, air and soil quality; and - supporting good design and the six qualities of successful places. - 1.3.2 Circulars and PANs published by the Scottish Government provide further guidance on specific topics.
+- 1.1.7 Key principles of SPP (Scottish Government 2014) on noise and vibration are: - avoiding over-development, protecting the amenity of new and existing development and considering the implications of development for water, air and soil quality; and - supporting good design and the six qualities of successful places. - 1.1.8 Circulars, PANs and Online Planning Advice published by the Scottish Government provide further guidance on specific topics.
 Documents of relevance to noise and vibration are summarised in Table 3.

+Reference Title Summary of Policy

+National Plann ing Guidance and Advice

-Reference Title Summary of Document PAN 1/2011 Planning and Noise (Scottish Government 2011a) This PAN promotes the principles of good acoustic design and a sensitive approach to the location of new development.
+PAN 1/2011 Planning and Noise This PAN promotes the principles of good acoustic design and a sensitive approach to the location of new development.
 It promotes the appropriate location of new potentially noisy development, and a pragmatic approach to the location of new development within the vicinity of existing noise generating uses, to ensure that quality of life is not unreasonably affected and that new development continues to support sustainable economic growth.